-- Mounting system with sufficient load-bearing capacity and suitable dimensions. - 4 or 2 M5 screws for mounting on a mounting system supplied by the customer.
+- Mounting system with sufficient load-bearing capacity and suitable dimensions. - Four or two M5 screws for mounting the device on a mounting system supplied by the customer.
 The screw length depends on the mounting base (wall thickness of the bracket).
-When using an optional SICK mounting system, the screws for mounting are included with delivery. - Tool and tape measure.
+When using an optional SICK mounting system, the screws for mounting the device are included with delivery. - Tool and tape measure.

-Mounting systems 5.3.2
+5.3.2 Mounting systems

-Mount the device on the mounting system by means of a minimum of two tapped blind holes (M5) or sliding nuts.
+Mount the device on the mounting system by means of two tapped blind holes (M5) or sliding nuts.